With a launch rumored for 2019, we want to highlight a few features we want from Apple’s oft-rumored iPhone SE 2.

 The current iPhone SE model comes with a 1.2MP camera and an upgrade to TrueDepth system would mean an upgrade to a 7MP camera.

 Newer iPhone models come with stereo speakers that make watching content and playing games without nice headphones bearable.
 We’d love to see Apple put big sound into a small package.

-We’ve fallen in love with the fast charging capabilities of the iPhone X and iPhone 8 and we’d love to see Apple include something similar on the iPhone SE 2.
+We’ve fallen in love with the fast charging capabilities on newer iPhone models and we’d love to see Apple include something similar on the iPhone SE 2.

-The iPhone 8, iPhone 8 Plus, and iPhone X are all capable of fast charging which means a 0-50% charge in under 30 minutes while you drive to work or watch paint dry.
+The iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, and iPhone XS Max are all capable of fast charging which means a 0-50% charge in under 30 minutes while you drive to work or watch paint dry.